MarshaC713/MarshaC713/README.md

 - 🌍 Passionate advocate for Women in Data & Tech, and sustainable technological innovation and ethical AI & ML to create lasting positive real world change and solutions.

 - 🇺🇳 UN Women UK Delegate to the 67th & 68th Commission on the Status of Women

+- 🎯 GTA Black Women in Tech Research & Data Analysis Ambassador - Conducting a year long research study into the needs and requirements of Black women in tech - Ireland

+- 🎯 Women in Data® & Tech Ambassador - Global Role model for Women in Data® & Tech

 - 🎯 STEM Ambassador - Working with schools, colleges, higher education institutions, teachers, and mentoring organisations to bring STEM subjects alive and to link these fields of study to the real world of work.